Study of anxiety treatments in Autism Spectrum Disorder (ASD)

 - Meets criteria for a diagnosis of ASD.

-- The child has a Full Scale and Verbal Comprehension IQ greater than 50 as assessed on the Wechsler Abbreviated Scales of Intelligence.
+- The child has a Verbal Comprehension IQ greater than 50 as assessed on the Wechsler Abbreviated Scales of Intelligence or other standardized cognitive measure.

 You CAN'T join if...

-- Current clinically significant suicidality or (b) individuals who have engaged in suicidal behaviors within 6 months will be excluded and referred for appropriate clinical intervention.
+- Current clinically significant suicidal behaviors with intent or plan or individuals who have engaged in suicidal behaviors within 6 months.
+Study physicians will direct patient to appropriate clinical care if these behaviors are seen.

-- Child has failed an adequate trial of CBT for anxiety within the previous 2 years (at least 10 sessions over a period of less than 1 year conducted by a licensed provider of CBT).
-This will be determined through records review and speaking with the clinician if appropriate.
+- Child has unsuccessful treatment for anxiety using a manualized CBT program within the previous 2 years (at least 10 sessions over a period of less than 1 year conducted by a licensed provider of CBT).
+This will be determined through parent report, records review and speaking with the clinician if appropriate.

 - Lifetime DSM-5 bipolar disorder, schizophrenia or schizoaffective disorder as assessed by all forms of information (i.e., clinical history, data from the ADIS-IV, etc.).

-- Child has a major neurological disorder or medical illness that requires a prohibited episodic or chronic systemic medication or that would interfere with study participation (e.g., frequent hospitalizations, frequent school absences).
+- Child has a major neurological disorder or medical illness that requires a prohibited episodic or chronic systemic medication that might interfere with the absorption, distribution, metabolism, or excretion of the study medication places the subject at increased risk, or that would interfere with study participation (e.g., frequent hospitalizations, frequent school absences).

 - Child pregnancy as indicated by history or positive pregnancy test.

-- .
-Inability to safely swallow study mediation after pill swallowing education.
+- Inability to safely swallow study medication after pill swallowing education.

 - UC Davis MIND Institute